 Still want to know the DIY way?
 We give detailed instructions on the 'free' way to install a cross nut in our appendix at the end of this post.

-To attach the furring strip to our van’s frame, we put a bolt through the furring strip and into the cross nut.
+We put a bolt through the furring strip and into the cross nut to attach the furring strip to our van’s frame.
 In the below picture, you can see how we bolted the furring strip to one of our cross nuts (hidden behind the furring strip).

-With all the cross nuts installed, you’re ready to attach the furring strips.
+With all the cross nuts installed, you can attach the furring strips.
 The best way to do this is to use a bolt and washer to affix the furring strips to the cross nuts.
-Note: You’ll need to use bolts with the correct threads, which depends on the specific cross nuts you are using.
+Note: Youโll need to use bolts with the correct threads, which depends on the specific cross nuts you are using.

 Completed!